MerelMoehn/favoread/README.md

   - Register
   - Log-in
   - Log-out
+  - Read three main functionalities
   - Go to the detail pages of three highlighted books, ordered based on last submitted
 - On the 'Submit a book' page (submit_book.html) the user can make us of the following features:
   - Fill in the form to submit a book
   - Get feedback whether the action above has succeeded or not
-- On the 'My Bookcase' page (user_bookcase.html) the user can make us of the following features:
+- On the 'My Bookcase' page (user_bookcase.html) the user can make use of the following features:
   - See all the books in his/her bookcase
   - Update the reading status of each book in the bookcase
   - Delete a book from the bookcase
-  - Receive a message when doing one of the above two actions
+  - Receive a feedback message when doing one of the above two actions
   - Navigate between pages of books in the bookcase (pagination)
 - On the 'Bookcases' page (bookcases.html) the user can make use of the following features:
   - A search bar functionality to search for books.
-The user can search via title or author
+The user can search via title or author.
+Only approved books and books that are not deleted, are displayed
+  - Get a feedback message when the criteria did not get a result
-  - See a list of other user of the application
+  - See a list of other users/bookcase owners of the application
   - Click on a user to go to their bookcase
   - Navigate between pages of users in the list (pagination)
 - On the 'Bookcase detail' page (bookcase_detail.html) the user can make us of the following features: